2019-bgmp/demultiplexing-Nwagner22/README.md

 * -r2: The file path to the reverse biological read .fastq file
 * -i1: The file path to the forward index .fastq file
 * -i2: The file path to the reverse index .fastq file
+* -c: The value you would like to set as the coverage cutoff value when throwing out low quality reads

 #### Required packages:
 * gzip